 - [Classified advertisements by PCA members are allowed for the sale of or in search of Porsche or PCA-related items.
 Classified advertisements may not be placed for services.
 Members are not allowed to post the same ad more than once.
 Members posting classified ads should not "bump" their own posts.
 All "For Sale" ads must clearly list the asking price.
-Once an item has sold, members should mark their original posting as such, or delate it. - The Region is not responsible for the successfulness of any sale or transaction of any type.
+Once an item has sold, members should mark their original posting as such, or delate it is the same ad more than once. delete it.] - The Region is not responsible for the successfulness of any sale or transaction of any type.
 The Region moderators will not answer any questions from potential buyers about classified advertisements.
 The Region will delete any classified ad that does not conform to these rules.
 Participants may not post advertisements of behalf of their business, company or third party.